j50n/blackholesuns/README.md

 Okay, let's assume you know where you are starting from and where you want to go.
 Now what?
 If you are still unsure what to do, this list should get you going.

-- Teleport to your start
+- Teleport to start
-- Travel to the black hole (or destination)
+- Travel to the black hole (or destination) using hyperdrive
   - If same or adjacent sector, poke around until you find it
   - If longer:
     - Go to space station